 Yes, depending on what you’re looking for.
 The Big Island of Hawaii is known for its tropical climate, gorgeous waterfalls, impressive beaches, and Hawaii Volcanoes National Park.
 People come from all across the world to experience a more laid-back island and to swim with Manta Rays.

-I know I’m stating the obvious but the Big Island is, well, BIG.
+I know I’m stating the obvious, but the Big Island is, well, BIG.
 It takes a while to drive just about anywhere you’d like to go.
 That’s why I recommend at least 5 days on the Big Island if you want to explore Kona, Hilo, and Hawaii Volcanoes National Park.

 It depends on what type of vacation you want.
-Hilo is the more affordable area so it’s perfect for budget travelers and people who want to spend a lot of time exploring Hawaii Volcanoes National Park and the many waterfalls on the Big Island.
+Hilo is the more affordable area, so it’s perfect for budget travelers and people who want to spend a lot of time exploring Hawaii Volcanoes National Park and the many waterfalls on the Big Island.
 However, if you’re looking for a resort vacation, you’ll want to stay in either Kona or Waikoloa.

-Now you know what to do in Big Island with kids of ages.
-There are so many Big Island activities and attractions that are kid-friendly.
+Now you know all the things to do on the Big Island with family.
+There are many family friendly activities and attractions on the Big Island.